-(2) An application, amendment, or renewal of a specific license shall be processed by the department in a timely manner in accordance with section 22a-6p of the Connecticut General Statutes.
+(2) An application, amendment, or renewal of a specific license will be processed in a timely manner in accordance with section 22a-6p of the Connecticut General Statutes.

 (d) Renewal of licenses.

 (1) An application for renewal of a specific license shall be filed under this section.